Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

  - Recognizing common fields from US receipts, using a pre-trained receipt model on the Form Recognizer service.
 These fields and meta-data are returned in a collection of `RecognizedForm` objects.
  - Recognizing form content, including tables, lines and words, without the need to train a model.
 Form content is returned in a collection of `FormPage` objects.

-Sample code snippets are provided to illustrate using a FormRecognizerClient [here](#recognize-forms-using-a-custom-model "Recognize Forms Using a Custom Model").

 ### FormTrainingClient
 `FormTrainingClient` provides operations for: